 - Wash your hands with soap and water. - Clean the selected site with an alcohol swab and allow the alcohol to dry.
-Do not use IV prep.
+Do not use IV prep or the sensor may not work properly.

 Inserting Your Sensor

 1. Open the sensor package.